Skip to Content

 Joy King Lau

-Joy King Lau is a fantastic 3-story Chinese restaurant perched on Leicester Street, and has built up quite the fan base since the 1990s.
+Joy King Lau is a fantastic three-story Chinese restaurant perched on Leicester Street and has built up quite a fan base since the 1990s.

-Joy King Lau produces some of the best Chinese food in London.
+Joy King Lau produces some of the best Chinese food in the city.
 Opt for one of their best-selling dishes – Shredded Crispy Roast Duck, Crab with Ginger and Spring Onions, or Steamed Whole Sea Bass and you won’t be disappointed.

 It’s not exactly a secret that in London, rain is a given.
 In fact, when isn’t it raining?
 Joy King Lau offers clay pot dishes that are incredibly warming, transporting you into a world of peace and comfort – far away from the capital’s grey skies.